skip to content

 Many students choose this MPhil programme as an access route for PhD study here or elsewhere.
 Others head off into the industrial sector, having gained solid expertise in laboratory and practical skills.
 Our chemistry education programme, including lectures and researcher development workshops, is open to all MPhil students, along with career development advice and mentoring.

-HOW TO APPLY Competition is strong for MPhil places and in all cases, we recommend that you correspond with potential supervisors early, well in advance of submitting your application.
+Competition is strong for MPhil places and in all cases, we recommend that you correspond with potential supervisors early, well in advance of submitting your application.
 This is important in order both to understand which project you could be working on (prospective projects may not always be reflected in current group publications) and that current space will allow your prospective supervisor to accommodate you in their research laboratory, particularly with synthetic groups where fume cupboard space needs to be taken into account.

 FUNDING

-Table of Academics - please contact the academic you wish to study under before you apply as places are limited
+Please contact the academic you wish to study under before you apply as places are limited

 Biological